Taylor-eOS/whisper/README.md

+This script automates the process of transcribing audio files into text.
+It uses OpenAI's Whisper model to process and convert each audio file into a text transcription, and is designed to handle directories filled with various audio formats.
+For each audio file, the script generates a corresponding text file with the transcription, making it a powerful tool for anyone needing accurate, automated transcription of spoken content without manual intervention.
+By default, the script utilizes a medium-sized Whisper model to balance transcription speed with accuracy, though you can specify a different model size depending on your needs.\
 To run this code on a computer, you need to set up a Python environment and install the necessary dependencies (like OpenAI's Whisper model).
 Here’s a step-by-step guide for both Linux and Windows users who are unfamiliar with Python.

 ### Installing Python